10 Day Iceland 2019 Summer Photography Workshop

 Once we arrive in Reykjavik we will check into our hotel and grab our camera gear to photograph some of the local landmarks in and around the harbour.

-Day 10 - Explore Reykjavik and it's surrounds
+Day 10 - Return to Reykjavik

 Sadly, today is your final day.
 You will need to take the bus back to the airport in time for your flight.
 If you have a few hours, however, you can use it to capture some urban landscapes around Reykjavík.
 Comparing them to those you took on your first day will no doubt show a marked improvement in your techniques.